Flotomate/product_docs/source/asset-management/asset-list-view.rst

    j.
 Location: Locations of the Assets

    k.
 Business Service: Which business services do the Assets affect?

+   l.
+Software Type: This field is available only for Software Assets.

    Number of Assets that are going to be updated is visible in the Update button.
 When you are done hit **Update** to save your